 - Previous breast surgery can cause a low milk supply.
 Anytime you have breast surgery, there is a risk of breastfeeding problems, especially if milk ducts have been damaged.
 Generally, breast implants or breast biopsies cause fewer problems than breast reduction surgery.

-- Moms who have a Cesarean may need some extra time to recover before they physically feel like holding and nursing their new baby.
+- Moms who have a Cesarean birth may need some extra time to recover before they physically feel like holding and nursing their new baby.
 This may cause a slight delay in the milk coming in, but once it does, moms who deliver via C-section produce just as much milk as the mothers who deliver vaginally.

 - Taking combination birth control pills - those containing both estrogen and progesterone (see article Breastfeeding and Birth Control) and getting pregnant while nursing (Nursing During Pregnancy and Tandem Nursing) can alter your hormone levels and cause a decrease in your supply.
 Smoking heavily, and taking certain medications can also adversely affect your supply (see article Drugs and Breastfeeding)